 A fat transfer procedure can give results that will last for years.
-While the concern of fat reabsorption is something to consider, a skilled surgeon will be able to maximize the outcome by using the tested techniques in terms of fat layering.
-There is an ongoing research study that promises long-term stability of these grafted fat tissues, which involves Platelet Rich Plasma to enhance fat cells before transplanting them into the body.
+While the concern of fat reabsorption is something to consider, a skilled surgeon will be able to maximize the outcome by using the tested technique of fat layering.
+There is an ongoing research study that promises long-term stability of these grafted fat tissues, which involves using Platelet Rich Plasma to enhance fat cells before transplanting them into the body.

 Loss of Voluma?

 When properly performed, a fat transfer can last a long time.
-In areas where the fat does get resorbed, the area can continue to be tweaked.
+In areas where the fat does get reabsorbed by the body, the area can be further tweaked.
 For patients who want to continue to have volume enhancement, but desire natural results (i.e., lip enhancement), this is an ideal procedure.
-This is especially the case for those who are not comfortable using an implant.
+This is especially the case for those who are not comfortable getting implants.

 How About Scarring?

 Scarring is minimal during a fat transfer procedure.
-Any scars that remain will be small (either where the cannula or the syringe was inserted for the transfer).
-The incisions are usually placed in areas where they can be concealed by clothing.
+Any scars that remain will be very small (either where the cannula or the syringe was inserted for the transfer).
+Incisions are usually made in areas where they can be concealed by clothing.

-For loss of facial volume, there are treatments that may be considered that will also produce positive results.
+For a lack of facial volume, there are treatments that may be considered which will also produce positive results.
 For wrinkle problems, an injectable filler may be suitable.
 These fillers may include collagen or hyaluronic acid.
 For long-term results, patients may consider PMMA, an injectable filler that offers a semi-permanent solution.
-Every option can be discussed in detail during the initial consultation.
+Every option can be discussed in detail with your surgeon during the initial consultation.